Invisible Eagle: Reception

-The book was seen as somewhat speculative, and was criticized by scholar Christian Giudice as "under-researched".
+Scholar Eva Kingsepp criticized the academic book Vril: Eine okkulte Urkraft in Theosophie und esoterischen Neonazismus by Julian Strube for "legitimizing some speculative writers as reliable sources by making references to their books", naming this as an example; she also noted scholar Nicholas Goodrick-Clarke utilizing it as a source, which she found odd.
+The book was criticized by scholar Christian Giudice in 2022 as "under-researched".
 Despite this, it has been cited in several academic publications.
-Scholar Eva Kingsepp cricicized the academic book Vril: Eine okkulte Urkraft in Theosophie und esoterischen Neonazismus by Julian Strube for "legitimizing some speculative writers as reliable sources by making references to their books", naming this as an example; she also noted scholar Nicholas Goodrick-Clarke utilizing it as a source, which she found odd.
-Scholar Peter Staudenmaier named it among a list of works on the subject of Nazism and occultism that were "thoughtful popular works that are less credulous though still derivative and excessively sensationalistic".
-Goodrick-Clarke was more positive in his assessment of the book.
-He noted it as critically examining "Trevor Ravenscroft's military career and the doubtful nature of his contact".
+Scholars Goodrick-Clarke and Strube were more positive in their assessments of the book.
+Goodrick-Clarke noted it as critically examining the subject matter.
 He noted that Baker "sought to document and analyze" the subject matter, despite its complications; he agreed with Baker it was "a valid field of inquiry, irrespective of the dubious nature of this latter-day literature".